Skip to Content

 • Defensive asylum

-What are the Eligibility Requirements for Asylum?
+Eligibility Requirements for Asylum

 The eligibility requirements for asylum in the U.S. are:

-1. You are unable to return to your country of origin because you have a well-founded fear of either past or future persecution; and that
+1. You are unable to return to your country of origin because you have a well-founded fear of either past or future persecution, and that

 2. Your persecution is on account of your race, religion, nationality, membership in a particular social group, or your political opinion.
 These five grounds can be further broken down into sub-groups, such as sexual orientation, gender, and other minority groups.

-When Can I Apply for Asylum?
+When to Apply for Asylum

 Any immigrant in the United States, regardless of status, may apply for asylum so long as the request is timely.
-If you are a non-citizen already in the U.S., you have up to one year to apply for asylum to the USCIS.
+If you are a non-citizen already in the U.S., you generally have up to one year to apply for asylum to USCIS.

 If you are at a U.S. border or entry point, you can either: